-Age and race/ethnicity differences were found among those who say they used P2P payment platforms.
+Age differences were found among those who say they used P2P payment platforms.

-Younger adults, African American/Blacks, and Hispanic/Latinos are more likely than Caucasian/Whites to use P2P payment platforms to send money to a family member or a friend while older adults and Caucasian/Whites are more likely to use it to purchase an item through an online bidding site.
+Younger adults are more likely than older adults to use P2P payment platforms to send money to a family member or friend.

 Q22.
 Have you ever used a Peer-to-Peer payment platform to do any of the following?
 Select all that apply.
 Please do not include your experiences with retailers.
 Base: Those who have used a Peer-to-Peer payment platform